 Workers’ compensation protects your employees and to some extent your business, but it doesn’t cover all risks.
 Other recommended policies for professional service providers include:

-Business owner's policy: This policy bundles general liability insurance with commercial property insurance, often at a lower premium than if the policies were purchased separately.
+Business owner's policy (BOP): This policy bundles general liability insurance with commercial property insurance at a lower premium than if the policies were purchased separately.

-Professional liability insurance: Also known as errors and omissions insurance, this policy can help cover legal expenses if a professional services business is sued for unsatisfactory work.
+Professional liability insurance: Also known as errors and omissions insurance (E&O), this policy helps cover legal expenses if a professional services business is sued for unsatisfactory work.

 Cyber liability insurance: This policy helps businesses survive data breaches and cyberattacks by paying customer notification costs and other related expenses.

-General liability insurance: This policy can cover expenses related to third-party injuries, property damage, and advertising injuries for professional services businesses.
+General liability insurance: This policy can cover expenses related to third-party bodily injuries, property damage, and advertising injuries.
+It's often required for commercial leases and client contracts.

-Are you ready to safeguard your law firm, publishing business, or talent agency with workers’ compensation or another type of professional services insurance?
+Are you ready to safeguard your business with workers’ compensation or another type of professional services insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.